buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 Choose one or more of the following types of creatures: celestials, elementals, fey, fiends, or undead.
 The circle affects a creature of the chosen type in the following ways:

-- The creature can't willingly enter the cylinder by nonmagical means.
+- The creature can' \*\*t willingly enter the cylinder by nonmagical means.
 If the creature tries to use teleportation or interplanar travel to do so, it must first succeed on a Will Saving Throw.

 - The creature has -1d6 to Attack Rolls against targets within the cylinder.

-- Targets within the cylinder can't be charmed, frightened, or possessed by the creature.
+- Targets within the cylinder can' \*\*t be charmed, frightened, or possessed by the creature.
 When you cast this spell, you can elect to cause its magic to operate in the reverse direction, preventing a creature of the specified type from leaving the cylinder and protecting targets outside it.

 **For each Magic Critical Success** obtained in the Magic Check you can increase the duration by 1 hour.